jade9890/DecemberCodingChallenge2024/README.md

         Objective: (use backtracking) determine which equations can be made valid by inserting the operators + and * between the given numbers (evaluated strictly left-to-right) to produce the specified test value.
 Then, sum up the test values of all valid equations to calculate the total calibration result.

         difficulty level: 6/10, I managed to make the string array, convert to int array, and everything else, but needed help with the backtrack method.
 I just wasn't sure how to properly use it.
 I did research and knew it was based on recursion but I was still confused.
 Not horrible though.

+Day 8:
+        start: 4:48pm
+        finish: 8:38pm
+        total time: 2.5 - 3 hours (took multiple breaks)

+        Objective: implement collinearity detection to find antinodes in a grid. (cross product)

+        difficulty level: 6/10?
+Implementing hashmaps are also new to me so I needed help with the syntax, such as using the get and put functions, creating the hashmap, iterating through the keys and accessing the values within the keys.
+But everything else I did by myself, like figuring out how to put the antinodes in the correct place, how to correctly increase the count, etc.